Response Formats

 500 Internal Server Error

-This response indicates that an error occurred in Akahu's systems.
+This response indicates that an error occurred in Akahu's system.

 {